Noether Symmetries in $f(T,T_G)$ Cosmology

 Now, the energy condition described in Eq.~(\ref{energy condition}) can be associated with the Lagrangian described in Eq.~(\ref{point-like Lagrangian}) to give

-For the configuration space $\mathcal{Q}$=$(a,T,T_{G})$ of the point-like Lagrangian in Eq.(\ref{point-like Lagrangian}), suppose that the dynamics of a system are governed by a Lagrangian $\mathcal{L}$ in terms of n generalized coordinates $q^{i}$ with t as a independent variable.
+For the configuration space $\mathcal{Q}$=$(a,T,T_{G})$ of the point-like Lagrangian in Eq.(\ref{point-like Lagrangian}), suppose that the dynamics of a system are governed by a Lagrangian $\mathcal{L}$ in terms of $n$ generalized coordinates $q^{i}$ with $t$ as an independent variable.
 The infinitesimal point transformations operated on the system can be expressed as follow, \\

 the generating vector in this case can be written as,\\

 For any differentiable function $F$, the action of this transformation is given by,\\